The following is Belief #5, the drive behind how I create play and all my personal projects:

 (What’s this?
 Another purposefully placed parenthetical paragraph?
 Now you get a sense of my blog posts.
 I try to keep it light.
 Writing these is generally a joy, as this journals the journey at the junction of Personal Development and Agile Philosophy.
 Man, that last sentence was a jammin’ gem.
 Kinda reminds me of my blog posts tagged as a personal favourite.)

-How did this get started?
+How did this blog get started?
 That story is in four parts…

 With a new VP of R&D came a mandate to step away from traditional Waterfall software development and embrace Agile / Scrum.
 In came a coach to train a bunch of us over two days, myself included – out went a troupe of cautiously excited future chickens and pigs.
 I was assigned to a team and eventually two teams concurrently, learning first-hand (first-hoof?) of the associated inefficiencies.